AlanCoding/GitPython-demos/outputs/ansible/README.md

 are fed into the local clone (which favors option 3 for simplicity's sake), BUT it is very important that we first perform the local clone to provide a reference before fetching from remote and checking out the reference.

+#### Early Clone

+A different pattern was tested here.
+For the case of commit hashes and references (which were not prefetched) was previously:

+ - Clone the bare repo to the tmpdir without restrictions
+ - Make a new branch for the hash or the reference, pulling from remote if needed

+This actually winds up being kind of complicated, and there are some very obvious performance problems with it (all of the index is copied when only one ref is needed).

+New method was investigated that goes like:

+ - Create new head in the bare repo, named awx_internal/2834895892983983 (randomized)
+ - Make a shallow clone of just that temporary reference to the tmp dir

+This is found to have clearly better performance, particularly when pulling from a remote.
+At the end of the process, the temporary ref is deleted.
+This reduced the PR checkout times from like 23 seconds to 6 seconds.

+This method also has benefits in congruency between the different cases.
+Ultimately, both tags and branches will need to be checked out via a specific SHA-1 hash, so this method is the only way we can do anything like a shallow clone.

+Presumably an even better option exists via `--separate-data-dir`, but support for this was only added in Ansible 2.7 (and git itself has some version limitations for it).